dataesr/teds/doc_network/teds.md

 ## 1.1 Presentation of IPCC and IPBES: Working Groups and dates

 **The IPCC (Intergovernmental Panel on Climate Change)** assesses scientific information on climate change, providing reports to guide policymakers.
-It has three working groups sees as three main topics :
+Between 2021 and 2022, they released the Sixth Assessment Report (AR6) in stages.
+It has three working groups that represent three main topics :

 - Working Group 1 (WG1) focuses on the **physical science** of climate change.
 - Working Group 2 (WG2) examines climate change impacts, **adaptation**, and vulnerabilities.
 - Working Group 2 - cross chapters (WG2 cross) addresses the interactions between physical science and impacts, adaptation, and vulnerabilities.
 - Working Group 3 (WG3) addresses climate change **mitigation** strategies.

-The Sixth Assessment Report (AR6) was released in stages between 2021 and 2022.

 **The IPBES (Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services)**, established in 2012, assesses biodiversity and ecosystem services.
 It produces thematic and regional assessments, with the **Global Assessment Report (2019)** highlighting biodiversity loss and the need for urgent action.

-Both platforms provide crucial scientific assessments that inform global climate and biodiversity policies.
+Both agencies provide crucial scientific assessments that inform global climate and biodiversity policies.

 ## 1.2 Limits of the French Court of Audit study

 In 2023, the French Court of Audit conducted a study on France's scientific output related to environmental transition.
-After hearings with the Directorate General for Research and Innovation (DGRI) and research operators, the Court analyzed the bibliography cited in the sixth IPCC report.
+After hearings with the Directorate General for Research and Innovation (DGRI) and research operators, the Court analyzed the bibliography cited in the Sixth IPCC report.
 The study found that French publications are the most cited in the physical sciences of climate change, highlighting the global impact of French research in this field.

 However, this evaluation has important limitations.
 The IPCC bibliography is based on high-impact publications often from top journals, making it quite selective.
 This selection prioritizes more visible and well-known works, leaving out other important research that may not be as visible but still in the same topics as IPCC report.
 While this reflects France's scientific excellence, it does not fully represent the diversity of French scientific contributions to ecological transition.